DanTCIM/ValAct_RAG/README.md

     1. Select PDF documents from a collection to perform RAG (use Jupyter Notebook)
     2. Transform PDF into texts and divide them into chunks (use Jupyter Notebook)
     3. Convert the chunks into a vector database (Chroma DB) using the OpenAI embedding model (text-embedding-3-large) (use Jupyter Notebook)
-    4. Retrieve and use LLM (GPT 3.5 Instruct) to generate
+    4. Retrieve and use LLM to generate
     5. Output responses and context for a user to verify

 ## 4. Author